Residual energy in weakly compressible turbulence with a mean guide field: Numerical results

-In magnetically-driven turbulence, there are fewer available routes for energy conversion than dynamo.
-For this reason, we expect a more balanced energy distribution in magnetically-driven turbulence.
-This is evident in our simulations where the absolute relative deviation from from the corresponding means is $\sim 20 \%$ in kinetically-driven and $7\%$ in magnetically-driven turbulence.

-This leads us to the first conclusion about the volume-averaged energetics: \alfvenratio\ > 1 for kinetic driving, and \alfvenratio\ $\leq$ 1 for magnetic driving, corresponding to \Eresidual\ > 0 and \Eresidual\ < 0 for kinetic and magnetic driving respectively.
+This leads us to the first conclusion about the volume-averaged energetics: \alfvenratio\ > 1 for kinetic driving, and \alfvenratio\ $\leq$ 1 for magnetic driving, corresponding to \Eresidual\ > 0 and \Eresidual\ < 0 for kinetic and magnetic driving, respectively.
 Our conclusion is broadly consistent with recent simulations of incompressible turbulence \citep{lazarian_2025}, although differences arise regarding the relative scaling between magnetic and kinetic fluctuations.

 \cite{lazarian_2025} found that $\delta u \sim \sqrt{B_0 \delta B}$ for kinetic driving, and $\delta u \sim \delta B$ for magnetic driving in incompressible turbulence.
 However, our simulations of weakly compressible turbulence strongly suggest an Alfv\'enic scaling ($\delta u \sim \delta B$) for both types of driving.
 Fig.~\ref{fig:db_scaling} shows the fluctuating-to-order magnetic field ratio as a function of the Alfv\'en Mach number.
-Black points correspond to time- and volume-averaged properties of kinetically-driven, while blue points to magnetically-driven turbulence.
+Black points correspond to time- and volume-averaged properties of kinetically driven, while blue points to magnetically driven turbulence.
 Numerical points are consistent with a linear scaling, instead of a square root scaling as shown by the black dashed line and suggested by \cite{lazarian_2025}.